 The video installation shows the River Drinjaca in Bosnia.
 Due to unregulated utility requirements for the removal of rubbish and waste, local residents threw their waste in the river.
 The river carries some of it away, while most discarded items become a part of the environment, and blend with it, even creating new forms and becoming new nature.

-The text exhibited together with the photograph, contain the names of the children present during the “Princess Krofne” choir rehearsal, recorded on April 2, 2013.
+The text exhibited together with the photograph, contains the names of children present during the “Princess Krofne” choir rehearsal, recorded on April 2, 2013.

 Camera, editing: Jelena Juresa